-As the holiday season approaches, we know many of you are planning to use that annual leave to spend more time with family and friends.
-So, we’ve written an overview of the different statutory leave types and requirements that are available in Hong Kong, starting with Annual Leave.
+As the holiday season approaches, many of us are planning to use that annual leave to spend more time with family and friends.
+So, we’ve written an overview of the different statutory leave types and requirements that are available in Hong Kong.

 Good to Know: Annual Leave Entitlement

-Employees employed for under 12 months in the common leave year receive their leave entitlement on a pro rata basis, rounded up to a full day of leave.
-Employees may use the granted pro rata annual leave before the start of the next common leave year or allow it to be brought forward.
+Employees employed for under 12 months in the common leave year receive their leave entitlement on a pro-rata basis, rounded up to a full day of leave.
+Employees may use the granted pro-rata annual leave before the start of the next common leave year; alternatively, they can allow it to be brought forward.

 We’ve written a detailed guide on Annual Leave requirements and applications.
 Read it here.